anb94/gwas_pancan/scripts/WHI/plink/README.md

 ### Step 10:

-A python script is used to extract RSIDs in the order of our dataset so they can be added at a later step.
+A python script is used to extract RSIDs from the reference genome and be added to the posfile so they can be added to the plink files at a later step.

+File: getrsid.py

 ### Step 11: Generate map file